chiku-26/AICTE-VOIS-Power-Bi/README.md

 - **🌍 Expanded Dataset**: Add more cryptocurrencies and financial metrics for comprehensive analysis.

 ## 👥 Contributors
+-  Harsh Sulya - Project Lead
--  Narendra Eluri - Master Trainer for Data Analytics and Project Lead
+-  Narendra Eluri - Master Trainer for Data Analytics and Power Bi Expert

 ## 📜 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this project under the terms of the license.